tf-dbis-uni-freiburg/PRoST/README.md

 ## PRoST-Loader: loading RDF graphs and creating the logical partitions.
 PRoST-Loader generates partitions according to the following five strategies: Triple Table (TT), Wide Property Table (WPT), Inverse Wide Property Table (IWPT), Joined Wide Property Table (JWPT), and Vertical Partitioning (VP).

-NEW: Support for N-Triples documents.

-NEW: Added an option "lp" to specify a logical partition strategy.

 You can load a graph with PRoST in the following way:

-    spark2-submit --class run.Main PRoST-Loader.jar -i <HDFS_path_RDF_graph> -o <output_DB_name> -lp <logical_partition_strategies> -s
+    spark2-submit --driver-java-options -ea --class run.Main PRoST-Loader.jar -i <HDFS_path_RDF_graph> -o <output_DB_name>
 	Example:
-	spark2-submit --class run.Main /home/user/PRoST-Loader-0.0.1-SNAPSHOT.jar -i /data/original/DbPedia -o dbpedia -lp TT,WPT,VP -s
+	spark2-submit --driver-java-options -ea --class run.Main /home/user/PRoST-Loader-0.0.1-SNAPSHOT.jar -i /data/original/DbPedia -o dbpedia

 The input RDF graph is loaded from the HDFS path specified with the -i option.

 The option -o contains the name of the database in which PRoST will store the graph using its own representation.

-The option -lp allows one to specify a logical partitioning strategy.
-The argument is a comma-separated list of strategies, for instance "TT,WPT,VP".
-Possible values are "TT" for triple table, "WPT" for Wide Property Table, "IWPT" for Inverse Wide Property Table, "JWPT" for a single table with the joined data from both a Inverse Wide Property Table and a Wide Property Table, and "VP" for Vertical Partitioning.
-If this option is missing, the default is "TT,WPT,VP".
-Note that you should not include spaces for multiple strategies, otherwise the program will consider only the first strategy.
-The strategy "TT" might be automatically triggered if "WPT", "IWPT", "JWPT" or "VP" are selected because they have a dependency on that table.

-If the option -s is present, the loader produces a .stats file in the local node, required for querying.
-The strategy "VP" might be automatically triggered, as it is needed to generate the statistics.
-Note that this file will be generated in the same path from which the application is run.
+PRoST-loader default settings are defined in the file prost-loader-default.ini.
+An alternative settings file can be used with the argument -pref <settings_file.ini>.

+The datasets can be loaded into the different partitioning strategies as long as the setting dropDB is set to false.
+When set to true, all pre-existing tables in the database are deleted.
+Note that a Triple Table (TT) is required to load the data with the other models.

+The computation of the property statistics is done on top of the VP tables and is required to execute queries.
+The computation of characteristic sets is optional.

 Please be aware that there might be limitations in the number of columns a wide property table might have in order to be written.
 We have successfully tested our approach on approx. 1500 columns without problems.